forgefed/forgefed/spec/modeling.md

 - [isResolved][prop-isresolved]: Whether the work on this ticket is done
 - [resolvedBy][prop-resolvedby]: If the work on this ticket is done, who marked the ticket as resolved
+- [resolved][prop-resolved]: When the ticket has been marked as resolved

 Example: